headlamp-k8s/headlamp/docs/installation/metrics-server.md

 sidebar_position: 4
 ---

-Headlamp can show information for resources usage if the Metrics Server is installed.
+Headlamp can show information for resource usage if the Metrics Server is installed.
 If the Metrics Server is not installed, then a related notice is displayed as shown in the following screenshot: